kyledbusiness/iam-lifecycle-automation-lab/recommendations.md

 - Track changes to roles or access

 It would also be great to include a few example KQL queries or dashboards so students know where to start when looking at logs.

----

-## Final thoughts

-These are just a few things that could make the lab even more useful for people learning about identity and access management.
-The lab is already a strong foundation, and these ideas are meant to help it grow and stay realistic for real-world cloud environments.

-Big thanks to the Cyber Range team for building it and giving students the chance to learn by doing.